 AICL has outsourced its compliance function to its insurance manager, thereby ensuring independence from other operational functions.
-Compliance attends Committee and Board meetings and reports to the Audit and Risk Committee and the Board on all relevant matters.
+Compliance attends Board meetings and reports to the Board on all relevant matters.

 The Compliance function is authorized to review all areas of the Company and has full, free, and unrestricted access to all Company activities, records, property and personnel.
 Compliance has full and direct access to AICL's Board and the authority to escalate matters to ACGL where required.